 You can find Poštová street when walking from the Hodžovo square, where our Presidential Palace is located, towards the Old Town.
 It intersects the Obchodná street which is also known for some restaurants (for example our traditional Slovak Pub is located here).

 Our biggest, oldest and most famous cathedral.
 It is best known for being the coronation church of the Kingdom of Hungary a few hundred years ago.
 The cathedral has an amazing interior and a crypt with catacombs which are quite an experience to visit.
 It was built right next to our medieval walls.
 These are occasionally opened to public and you can find small local pubs and sellers there.
 In winter, part of the Christmas markets’ stands are placed here, too.

 When you want to go for a walk, a place where you can have one of the biggest (not just) visual experience, is our castle.
 Especially in autumn, as it is built on a hill with such a nice nature.
 You get to have an amazing view as well.
 There are more paths you can choose to get there from our center as well as more alternatives to walk around – we recommend not to miss the walk along the medieval walls :)

 GARDEN OF JANKO KRAL

 Locals know this place as „Sad Janka Kráľa“.
-It is a park between Aupark, one of our shopping malls, and Tyršovo nábrežie, an embankment near the Danube river where the Magio beach operates in the summer, and from where you can enter our UFO Tower.
+It is a park between Aupark, one of our shopping malls, and Tyršovo nábrežie, an embankment near the Danube river, and from where you can enter our UFO Tower.
 Because of its great location it is often visited by sporty people, families with kids, couples and folks hiding when sunbathing or having a picnic in the summer.